-Why should my pet have dental radiographs performed during a complete oral health and treatment appointment?
+Why should my pet have Veterinary Dental Radiographs performed during a complete oral health and treatment appointment?

 The simple answer is that 2/3 of each tooth is below the gum line and invisible when looking in your pet’s mouth.
 Thus, to assess the overall health of your pet’s teeth, dental radiographs allow us to peek underneath the gum line.